 YOU SHOULD KNOW:

 I swear like a sailor, I've been called a word-witch (more than once), I believe whole-heartedly inthe power of your voice, and think words are as necessary as air.
-I also create courses and programs that will get you writing (for reals).
+I work with humans who are seeking permission to stop seeking permission and offer programs that will get living and writing on your own terms (for reals).

 You know you want this.